 A UAR is a notional unit that entitles the holder, upon vesting, to receive cash valued at the difference between the closing price of units on the exercise date and the exercise price, as determined on the date of grant.
-Because these awards are settled in cash, Legacy is accounting for the UARs by utilizing the liability method.
+Because these awards are settled in cash, Legacy accounts for the UARs under the liability method.

-During the year ended December 31, 2013, Legacy issued (i) 156,650 UARs to employees which vest ratably over a three-year period and (ii) 77,506 UARs to employees which cliff-vest at the end of a three-year period.
 During the year ended December 31, 2014, Legacy issued (i) 136,100 UARs to employees which vest ratably over a three-year period and (ii) 105,174 UARs to employees which cliff-vest at the end of a three-year period.
 During the year ended December 31, 2015, Legacy issued (i) 204,500 UARs to employees which vest ratably over a three-year period and (ii) 96,520 UARs to employees which cliff-vest at the end of a three-year period.
-All of the UARs granted in 2015, 2014 and 2013 expire seven years from the grant date and are exercisable when they vest.
-There were no unit options granted in 2015, 2014 or 2013.
+Legacy did not issue UARs to employees during the year ended December 31, 2016.
+All of the UARs granted in 2015 and 2014 expire seven years from the grant date and are exercisable when they vest.

-For the years ended December 31, 2015, 2014 and 2013, Legacy recorded compensation expense/(benefit) of \$(10.7) thousand, \$(1,260.0) thousand and \$864.3 thousand, respectively, due to the changes in the compensation liability related to the above awards based on its use of the Black-Scholes model to estimate the December 31, 2015, 2014 and 2013 fair value of these UARs (see Note 8).
-As of December 31, 2015, there was a total of \$374 of unrecognized compensation costs related to the unexercised and non-vested portion of the UARs.
-At December 31, 2015, this cost was expected to be recognized over a weighted-average period of 2.66 years.
+For the years ended December 31, 2016, 2015 and 2014, Legacy recorded compensation expense (benefit) of \$223.6 thousand, \$(10.7) thousand and \$(1,260.0) thousand, respectively, due to the changes in the compensation liability related to the above awards based on its use of the Black-Scholes model to estimate the December 31, 2016, 2015 and 2014 fair value of these UARs (see Note 8).
+As of December 31, 2016, there was a total of \$129,093 of unrecognized compensation costs related to the unexercised and non-vested portion of the UARs.
+At December 31, 2016, this cost was expected to be recognized over a weighted-average period of 1.59 years.
 Compensation expense is based upon the fair value as of the balance sheet date and is recognized as a percentage of the service period satisfied.
-Based on historical data, Legacy has assumed a volatility factor of approximately 59% and employed the Black-Scholes model to estimate the December 31, 2015 fair value to be realized as compensation cost based on the percentage of the service period satisfied.
+Based on historical data, Legacy has assumed a volatility factor of approximately 87% and employed the Black-Scholes model to estimate the December 31, 2016 fair value to be realized as compensation cost based on the percentage of the service period satisfied.
 Based on historical data, Legacy has assumed an estimated forfeiture rate of 5.3%.
 The Partnership will adjust the estimated forfeiture rate based upon actual experience.
-Legacy has assumed an annual distribution rate of \$0.60 per unit.
+Legacy has assumed an annual distribution rate of \$0.00 per unit.